alexidelrosario/esp32_weather_station/README.md

 5. Query wttr.in for outdoor weather at that location
 6. POST both temperature readings back to the server

-## Example Workflow

-1. ESP32 connects to WiFi
-2. Reads onboard temperature sensor
-3. Displays temperature on LCD screen
-4. Sends GET request to local server for configured location
-5. Requests live weather data from wttr.in API
-6. Parses outdoor temperature response
-7. Sends both local and outdoor temperatures back to the server via POST request
-8. Server logs all received data

-## What I Learned

-This project gave me hands-on experience with several core embedded systems concepts:

-- Building modular firmware instead of writing everything in a single source file
-- Working with HTTP networking on microcontrollers
-- Integrating hardware peripherals with application logic
-- Structuring code for future reuse and maintainability
-- Debugging communication between embedded devices and external servers
-- Combining low-level embedded programming with higher-level networking concepts

-One improvement I made beyond the original project requirements was reorganizing the LCD and temperature sensor code into reusable modules and integrating the LCD to provide local temperature readout directly on the device.

-## Future Improvements

-- Add humidity and pressure sensors
-- Display outdoor weather data on the LCD
-- Store historical temperature data locally
-- Push data to a cloud database instead of a local server
-- Build a web dashboard for live monitoring

 ## Demo

 <p align="center">
     <img src="./docs/images/weather_output.png" width="75%" />
 </p>

-*Serial monitor output showing a full update cycle — WiFi connect, a GET request to wttr.in for outdoor temperature, an SHTC3 sensor reading, and a POST request sending both values to the local server, with a 200 OK response confirming receipt.*
+<sub>*Serial monitor output showing a full update cycle — WiFi connect, a GET request to wttr.in for outdoor temperature, an SHTC3 sensor reading, and a POST request sending both values to the local server, with a 200 OK response confirming receipt.*</sub>

 <p align="center">
     <img src="./docs/images/weather_lcd.jpeg" width="75%" />
 </p>

-*The ESP32-C3 on a breadboard driving the LCD, showing live indoor ("In:") and outdoor ("Out:") temperature readings on the device itself.*
+<sub>*The ESP32-C3 on a breadboard driving the LCD, showing live indoor ("In:") and outdoor ("Out:") temperature readings on the device itself.*</sub>